jacobharasimo/angular-mail-list/README.md

 ##Troubleshooting
 if you receive an error that you cant find webpack run the following in console:
 `npm install -g webpack webpack-dev-server`

+Tested only on PC, MAC use unsure